nVotesOrg/nMix/docs/guide.md

     ```
     The run script takes the election repository name as argument.
 This name was specified in step 1.
 Please review the run.sh script prior to executing.
 In particular, it may be necessary to adjust the java heap size when running elections with large numbers of ballots.

     When the trustees are first run (following the posting of election configuration) they will run the protocol up to the key generation phase.
 This will produce artifacts for the election public key, together with signatures for each trustee.
+For this to complete, all trustees must run, although not necessarily simultaneously.

     Note that the nMix process does not stop, once it has completed the key generation phase it will simply idle, with no work to do.
 To check whether the key generation phase is complete one can either check for all required [artifacts](#artifact-reference) on the bulletin board, or check whether the trustees are idling.